In Memory of Kyle: Lucy Reed On Ending the Generational Trauma of Covert Stuttering

 She is able to turn these gracious notes of absolution inward.
 Perhaps, she stipulates, his anxiety had nothing to do with stuttering after all.
 Stuttering certainly no longer bothered him at the time of his death.
 “You just don’t know,” she concludes.

-Reed Ward has given the latter years of her professional life to the pursuit of specializing in stuttering therapy and is a frequent attendee at stuttering events and conferences around the country.
-As well as at online events worldwide, it was at an NSA convention in 1998 where she met her current husband, Michael Ward, who also stutters.
-They became engaged on stage at an NSA conference in 2017.
-I myself met Reed Ward for the first time in person at a stuttering conference – the FRIENDS annual convention in Denver, Colorado – this past July of 2021.
+Reed has given the latter years of her professional life to the pursuit of specializing in stuttering therapy and is a frequent attendee at stuttering events and conferences around the country.
+I myself met Reed for the first time in person at a stuttering conference – the FRIENDS annual convention in Denver, Colorado – in July of 2021.

 She now works in private practice and offers the following words of wisdom to parents of children who stutter: Seek early intervention services for children who stutter under the age of five; for older children and adolescents who stutter, find a therapist who focuses on stuttering therapy and has extra training in avoidance reduction and cognitive behavioral therapy (CBT); introduce children who stutter to their peers and to people of all ages who stutter; and most importantly, talk openly about stuttering.